Skip to content

 trace_env

-If trace is not specified, this is used to generate an informative traceack for failures.
+If trace is not specified, this is used to generate an informative traceback for failures.
 You should only need to set this if you're calling fail() from a helper function; see vignette("custom-expectation") for details.

 trace